MohamedSabith97/Functional_Docs_Lodging/Labour in Lodging.md

  * Labour in lodging is a status view, and use to view the number of employees in lodging with work category wise.

- * And Take action to create ID Card for employee.
+ * And Take action to create New ID Card for employee.

- * And Use to take printout as below List for Employee, as like
+ * **And Use to take printout as below List for Employee, as like**

       * Food Report,
       * Temporary Iqama,